FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/new_pki_keys_use.md

 ## Using PKIKEYGEN to generate and import a key pair

-You can use the <span class="code">PKIKEYGEN </span>command to generate a key pair, where it then stores them in the local PKI database.
+You can use the `PKIKEYGEN `command to generate a key pair, where it then stores them in the local PKI database.